jim-easterbrook/pywws/README.txt

 	    all the data stored in the weather station.
 	12/ If you have an EasyWeather.dat file, now is the time to convert it:
 	    "python EWtoPy.py EasyWeather.dat /data/weather"
-	    Note that EasyWeather does not handle DST changes very well.
-My Python software uses UTC throughout to get round the problem.
-If DST was not in effect at the start of your EasyWeather.dat file, edit EWtoPy.py to set the dst variable to False near the start.
 	13/ Process the raw data to make hourly and daily summaries:
 	    "python Process.py /data/weather"
 	14/ Generate some graphs and tables: